RibbitsM/368-research-proj/.ipynb_checkpoints/README-checkpoint.md

 1. Within the SQL/ directory healthcare.sql contains our create table and insert statements used to establish and populate all tables on the sql database.

-2. Within the SQL/ directory the file expenditure_by_party.sql contains the query to create the table used to answer research question 1.
+2. Within the SQL/ directory the file expenditure_by_party.sql contains the query to create the table used to answer research question.
 It joins the provincial_governments and health_expenditure tables on the primary key (province, year) and excludes Quebec as a province for further analysis.

 ### Python Directory